Mohamed Farrah Aidid: Death

 On 24 July 1996, Aidid and his men clashed with the forces of former allies Ali Mahdi Muhammad and Osman Ali Atto.
 Atto was a former supporter and financier of Aidid, and of the same subclan.
 Atto is alleged to have masterminded the defeat of Aidid.
 Aidid suffered a gunshot wound in the ensuing battle.
-He later died from a heart attack on 1 August 1996, either during or after surgery to treat his injuries.
+He later died from a heart attack on 2 August 1996, either during or after surgery to treat his injuries.

 Family

-During the leading up to the civil war, Aidid's wife Khadiga Gurhan sought asylum in Canada in 1989, taking their four children with her.
+During the lead up to the civil war, Aidid's wife Khadiga Gurhan sought asylum in Canada in 1989, taking their four children with her.
 Local media shortly afterwards alleged that she had returned to Somalia for a five-month stay while still receiving welfare payments.
-Gurhan admitted in an interview to collecting welfare and having briefly traveled to Somalia in late 1991.
+Gurhan admitted in an interview to collecting welfare and having briefly travelled to Somalia in late 1991.
 However, it was later brought to light that she had been granted landed immigrant status in June 1991, thereby making her a legal resident of Canada.
-Additionally, Aidid's rival President Barre had been overthrown in January of that year.
+Additionally, Aidid's rival, Barre, had been overthrown in January of that year.
 This altogether ensured that Gurhan's five-month trip would not have undermined her initial 1989 claim of refugee status.
 An official probe by Canadian immigration officials into the allegations also concluded that she had obtained her landing papers through normal legal processes.

-Hussein Mohamed Farrah, son of General Aidid, emigrated to the United States when he was 17 years old.
+Hussein Mohamed Farrah, son of Aidid, emigrated to the United States when he was 17 years old.
 Staying 16 years in the country, he eventually became a naturalized citizen and later a United States Marine who served in Somalia.
-Two days after his father's death, the Somali National Alliance declared Farrah as the new president, although he too was not internationally recognized as such.
+Two days after his father's death, the Somali National Alliance declared Farrah as the new president, although he too was not internationally recognised.